-You pay us on the 1st or 10th of the month, and we distribute money to all creditors within 5 working days of receiving it.
-We pay most creditors by electronic transfer so the payment will normally be applied to your account with them the same day.
+You pay us on the 1st or 10th of the month and we distribute money to all creditors within 5 working days.
+We pay most creditors by electronic transfer.
+Normally the payment will be applied to your account with them the same day.

-Some creditors ask us to pay them by cheque, and because they have to processes these manually the payment won’t be applied to your account until a few days after we’ve sent it.
+Some creditors ask us to pay them by cheque.
+Because they have to processes these manually, the payment won’t be applied until a few days after we’ve sent it.

 If you’re a StepChange Debt Charity client and have a question for us, contact our Customer Services team.
 Log in to your OnlineDMP account for more details.